 If you're planning baby animal, nature, or habitat themes for primary kids in your classroom or library, my new nonfiction picture book Step by Step will come in handy.
 The book starts with pages full of muddy paw prints and the question, "Who walks in the mud?”
-When young readers turn the page they'll find the answer:
+When young readers turn the page they'll find the answer (a puppy.)

 The next page asks, “Who waddles to the pond?”
 It turns out to be a mallard duckling.
 The simple pattern of the text combined with realistic illustrations make it an ideal informational text for Preschool to Grade 1 readers (or readers-in-training.)
 It works well as a read aloud and for individual perusal.
 The back matter includes additional facts for kids to discover.